What is ERP? Definition, Industry-Specific Uses & Examples

 ERP systems are designed to meet the specific needs of various industries.
 Each sector requires tailored modules that streamline its core business functions:

-- Manufacturing: Manufacturers rely on ERP to meet product quality goals, manage asset utilization, control overtime costs, and gain end-to-end inventory control.
+- Manufacturers rely on ERP to meet product quality goals, manage asset utilization, control overtime costs, and gain end-to-end inventory control.
 ERP integrates with Manufacturing Execution Systems (MES) to optimize production scheduling, supply chain management, and order management.

 - Wholesale & Distribution: Wholesalers and distributors use ERP to manage complex supply chains, coordinate bulk purchasing, automate order fulfillment, and maintain real-time visibility across multiple warehouses and delivery routes.